potocpav/python-concur-docs/Introduction.md

 ## Composition

 It isn't very exciting to just display some passive text in a window.
 We want a way to display multiple widgets at once.
 But we can't pass them into `c.main`, as it only accepts a single widget.
-This is what the `c.orr` function is for: it composes a list of widgets into a single widget:
+This is what the `c.orr` function is for: it composes a list of widgets into a single widget.

 ```python
 banana = c.text_colored("Banana", "yellow")
 pair = c.orr([label, banana])
 ```

 We created a new widget, `banana`, and composed it with the `label` into a single widget called `pair`.
-It can be displayed as usual:
+It can be displayed as usual.

 ```python
 c.main(pair)
 ```

 This `c.orr` function opens up a whole lot of possibilities.
-We can create whole lists of widgets trivially:
+We can create whole lists of widgets trivially.

 ```python
 c.main(c.orr([pair] * 5))